 The customer must hold the RTG for at least the same time period as the reported performance period shown on the website.
 For example, if a customer purchases an RTG in the middle of the month then their performance will not match the reported one month performance for that RTG.

 Customers may choose to participate in certain voluntary corporate actions (such as a rights issue) that will result in different holdings than those in the RTG.
 In addition, the client and RTG holdings may be entitled to different corporate actions depending on the purchase date.

-Remember that past performance of a funded or unfunded Ready-to-Go folio is not an indication of future performance.
+Remember that past performance of a Ready-to-Go folio is not an indication of future performance.
 Like all investing, investing in folios involves risk, including the risk that you may suffer the loss of your investment.
 We present this performance for informational purposes only.
 This document should not be regarded as an offer to sell or as a solicitation of an offer to buy a folio.

 A portfolio is generated using the Ready-to-Go folio’s current holdings to find the volatility, which is calculated as the annualized standard deviation of 1 year of daily returns.
 If a holding does not have sufficient history, it is eliminated from the portfolio for the volatility calculation purpose and the remaining holdings are reweighted to reflect the change and the volatility calculation is re-run.
 The volatility calculation starts with the current holdings to capture the risk of the Ready-to-Go folio if invested in today.
 The volatility figure will reflect holding changes to the Ready-to-Go folios the day after being updated and in all cases subject to the requirement that a holding have a history of at least 1 year of daily returns.